ReactiveCocoa/ReactiveSwift/README.md

 code and state to bridge the gap.

 ### Core Reactive Primitives
-#### `Signal`
+#### `Signal`, a unidirectional stream of events.
-`Signal` is a unidirectional stream of events.
-The senders have unilateral control of the stream, and observers may register their interests in the future events at any time, but without any side effect on the stream or the senders.
+The owner of a `Signal` has unilateral control of the stream.
+Observers may register their interests in the future events at any time, but they would not have any side effect on the stream or the owner of the stream.

 It is like a live TV feed — you can observe and react to the content, but you cannot have a side effect on the live feed or the TV station.